Internships, Fellowships and Secondments

 With a background of maths and physics, Wayne Crump undertook his PhD in the field of superconductivity.
 His research investigated the relationship between the maximum electric current a superconductor can pass, and its superconducting properties.
 His project at the OPMCSA focused on the potential impacts of quantum computing technology, including looking at the potential timelines for its impact on New Zealand industry and society.

 Wayne completed his internship in July 2019, and created the two resources below.
+We thank the MacDiarmid Institute for support of this work.

 Quantum Computing Information Sheet: An accessible, short summary on the state of quantum computing in 2019, what the future might hold, and what that means for Aotearoa New Zealand.